FlexMeasures/flexmeasures/documentation/configuration.rst

 If True, the processing time of requests are profiled.

 The overall time used by requests are logged to the console.
-In addiition, if `pyinstrument` is installed, then a profiling report is made (of time being spent in different function calls) for all Flask API endpoints.
+In addition, if `pyinstrument` is installed, then a profiling report is made (of time being spent in different function calls) for all Flask API endpoints.

 The profiling results are stored in the ``profile_reports`` folder in the instance directory.